-What follows is a list of publishers accepting previously self-published work (speculative fiction), directly from the author (unagented).
-This information is correct as of Jan 2014 and subject to change.
+What follows is a list of publishers who accept previously self-published work (speculative fiction), directly from the author (unagented). *This information is correct as of Jan 2014 and subject to change.

 - Masque Books (http://www.masque-books.com/submissions.html).
 Any subgenre of fantasy, including paranormal, up to 120,000 words.
 Pays small advance on 40% net royalties.
 May be interested in republishing the first or second book of a series, if new stories in the series are available.

 - Mundania Press (http://www.mundania.com/submissions.php) Considers previously published works so long as they are out of print and the author controls the rights.

 - Double Dragon Press (http://www.double-dragon-ebooks.com/guidelines.php).
 Previously published and well-edited manuscripts may be “fast-tracked” through submissions.
 Reopens to submissions in Spring 2014.